Connecticut Lawyer for Pardons

 How do I apply for a pardon?

-Your properly completed written pardon application with all necessary supporting documentation must be filed with the Board of Pardons.
+Your properly completed written pardon application and supporting documentation must be filed with the Connecticut Board of Pardons.

 Do I need an attorney to represent me?